Nerve net with longitudinal

 mainly endoparasitic and have a more complicated life-cycle involving more than

-one host.
-The Monogenea have an attachment organ, usually a sucker called the opisthaptor (see Gyrodactylus cylindriformis, left , around the
+The Monogenea have an attachment organ, usually a sucker called the opisthaptor (see Gyrodactylus cylindriformis, below, around the

 mouth and a posterior attachment organ that can also be a sucker, or hooks or

 clamps.
 Their epidermis is syncitial (many nuclei with no, or little,

 These are commonly